Where Did the Students Go? Housing & the School Enrollment Crisis

 The Brick by Brick Fellowships are designed for early-career professionals who come from low-income backgrounds and/or communities of color and are just starting their journeys in the broader fields of affordable housing and housing justice in Santa Clara County.
 The fellowship aims to bring together people to learn, research, and innovate tools for equity-centered systems change in the affordable housing field.
 Participants will also be equipped with professional development skills to climb their career ladders — transforming the makeup of leadership in the affordable housing ecosystem into one that is reflective of the diversity of our region.

-Is the Brick by Brick Fellowship Right for your Staff?
+Is the Brick by Brick Fellowship Right For Your Staff?

 SV@Home’s Fellowship program is the right fit if you want your staff to: